 Are you looking to relinquish your pet(s)?

 • Is there a way we can help you keep your pet?
-Wanderers’ Rest Humane Association maintains a food pantry and has a Spay/Neuter program for New York residents.
+Wanderers’ Rest Humane Association maintains a food pantry Madison County residents.
 Our staff would be more than happy to assist you with keeping your pet if possible.

 • The owner must be present at the time of surrender and sign off on the surrender contract.
 Dogs and cats will not be accepted from friends or family without explicit permission from the owner.